 *New Client Sessions require extended intakes and allow ample time for this as well as 45-60 minutes of working time.

 Cancer and cancer treatment affect every person differently.
-As a cancer survivor myself, I understand the challenges faced when learning about a diagnosis, undergoing treatment, and life after or with cancer.
+As a breast cancer survivor myself, I understand the challenges faced when learning about a diagnosis, undergoing treatment, and life after or with cancer.

 Some benefits that cancer patients and survivors may receive are: